Get The Best Coupons For Your Prescriptions

 Fluticasone propionate is a generic drug that was approved by the FDA in October 1994.
-This drug belongs to a class of medications called corticosteroids (or steroids).
-Fluticasone is available in different brand names, such as Flonase and Flovent, and it comes in various forms and strengths indicated for different uses.
+This drug belongs to a class of medications called corticosteroids (or steroids) and it’s available in a different brand names.

 You can also get Fluticasone (Flonase generic) in the form of cream or ointment.
 Fluticasone propionate cream (Cutivate) is applied to the skin to manage itching, redness, swelling, and allergic reactions.

 How you use Fluticasone propionate will depend on the exact type of medication and what you’re trying to manage or treat.
 For instance, Fluticasone propionate spray shouldn’t be used directly on the eyes.
 On the other hand, Fluticasone cream is indicated for external use only.

 The essential thing is to go by your doctor’s guidance and instructions.
 If you’re using over-the-counter Fluticasone medication to self-treat, read and understand the patient’s instructions included in the package and use it only as indicated.
 If you have any queries or questions, consult your pharmacist or doctor first before starting or stopping the dosage.

 How to Use Fluticasone 50 mcg Nasal Spray

 Step 1- If you’re using a new bottle of Fluticasone spray or have not used it for some days, you’ll begin by shaking and priming it.
 Priming involves pumping the device 1-2 times until Fluticasone propionate nasal spray USP starts coming out in a fine mist.

 Step 2- Blow your nose gently to clear it.